IRA and IIJA Funding Opportunities for Retail

 • Eligible Applicants: Port authorities, state, regional, local, or tribal agencies with jurisdiction over a port authority or port, air pollution control agencies, or private entities that own or operate port facilities/equipment and apply with another eligible applicant.

-• Timeline: Applications for the Clean Ports Program: Zero-Emissions Technology Deployment Competition are open until May 28, 2024.
+• Timeline: Applications for the Clean Ports Program: Zero-Emissions Technology Deployment Competition closed on May 28, 2024.

 • Best for: Retailers that rely on ports to import or export goods.